bhatiaabhishek/CarND-MPC-Controller/README.md

 Given a real-world delay in actuations, the model must account for it.
 I observe oscillations and worsening trajectory if this is not accounted for.
 In this project we account for 100ms latency.

-I account for it by calculating the expected/predicted global position, velocity, heading of the car after the 100ms delay, before transforming waypoints.
+Before transforming waypoints, I calculate the expected global position, velocity, heading of the car after the 100ms delay.
 Also since dt = 0.05 i.e. 2xlatency, I return 2nd actuator values instead of the first ones.

      // To account for latency
      x_new = px + (v*cos(psi)*latency);